 Potential jury for ex-Obama White House Counsel Greg Craig asked about links to Mueller probe

-A pool of more than 70 potential jurors was asked if they had any knowledge or connections to former Trump campaign chairman Paul Manafort and former special counsel Robert Mueller in the opening day trial of former Obama White House counsel Greg Craig, according to a report.
+A pool of more than 70 potential jurors was asked if they had any knowledge or connections to former Trump campaign chairman Paul Manafort and former special counsel Robert Mueller in the opening day of the trial of former Obama White House counsel Greg Craig, according to reports.

 The potential jurors, all local to the D.C. area, were asked about many figures in the Mueller probe, including former Trump deputy campaign manager Rick Gates; Dutch lawyer Alex van der Zwaan, the son-in-law of Russian oligarch German Khan; and Russian-Ukrainian political consultant Konstantin Kilimnik, The Washington Times reported.

-U.S. District Court Judge Amy Berman Jackson said her goal was to find jurors who “do not already know anything about the case,” Politico added.
+U.S. District Court Judge Amy Berman Jackson said the trail likely would last about two weeks.
+Her goal was to find jurors who “do not already know anything about the case,” Politico added.

 GREG CRAIG, OBAMA WHITE HOUSE COUNSEL, PLEADS NOT GUILTY TO FALSE STATEMENTS CHARGES